On this page:

 A health care provider places an IV needle in a vein in the arm to give the patient a sedative or anesthesia.
 For the test, the patient will lie on a table while the gastroenterologist inserts a colonoscope into the anus and slowly guides it through the rectum and into the colon.
 The scope inflates the large intestine with air to give the gastroenterologist a better view.
 The camera sends a video image of the intestinal lining to a video monitor, allowing the gastroenterologist to carefully examine the intestinal tissues.
 The gastroenterologist may move the patient several times and adjust the scope for better viewing.
 Once the scope has reached the opening to the small intestine, the gastroenterologist slowly withdraws it and examines the lining of the large intestine again.
 The gastroenterologist can see and treat any bleeding in the lower GI tract during a colonoscopy.
-Read more in Colonoscopy.
+More information is provided in the NIDDK health topic, Colonoscopy.

 - Flexible sigmoidoscopy.
 Flexible sigmoidoscopy is a test that uses a flexible, narrow tube with a light and tiny camera on one end, called a sigmoidoscope, to look inside the rectum and the lower, or sigmoid, colon.
 A gastroenterologist performs a flexible sigmoidoscopy at a health care provider’s office, a hospital, or an outpatient center.
 The patient usually does not need anesthesia.
 For the test, the patient will lie on a table while the gastroenterologist inserts a sigmoidoscope into the anus and slowly guides it through the rectum and into the sigmoid colon.
 The scope inflates the large intestine with air to give the gastroenterologist a better view.
 The camera sends video images of the intestinal lining to a video monitor, allowing the gastroenterologist to carefully examine the tissues lining the sigmoid colon and rectum.
 The gastroenterologist can see and treat any bleeding in the sigmoid colon and rectum during a flexible sigmoidoscopy.
-Read more in Flexible Sigmoidoscopy.
+More information is provided in the NIDDK health topic, Flexible Sigmoidoscopy.

 To help find the cause of digestive tract bleeding, a health care provider may order one or more of the following imaging tests.
 An x-ray technician performs these tests in an outpatient center or a hospital, and a radiologist—a doctor who specializes in medical imaging—interprets the images.
 Patients do not need anesthesia.